 - The race may be canceled if ocean conditions are deemed too hazardous by race officials (no refunds on entries).

-- All paddlers must attend the pre race briefing on July 25th, 2015 at 5:30pm at the Kalua Koi Villas for last minute instructions and input on weather.
+- All paddlers must attend the pre-race briefing on Saturday, July 29, 2023 at 5:30pm at the Kalua Koi Villas for last minute instructions and input on weather.

 - All racers must be respectful of the rules and property of the entire Kalua Koi complex.
 THERE WILL BE NO CAMPING ON THE KALUA KOI GROUNDS OR BEACH IN FRONT OF THE OLD HOTEL.
 There is a campsite at Papohaku Park which is about 3/4 of a mile south of the Kalua Koi area.
 There is a bathroom and shower, you will need to file for a camping permit with Molokai Parks and recreation.
-We will provide a shuttle to bring athletes to the dinner and the start of the race, but, you must notify the race director, Mike Takahashi if you will be camping.
 THIS is a great spot with sandy bottom to connect with your Boat Captains and escort boats.

 - ON the Kalua Koi grounds please stay on walkways and official public access.